yopgh/discovery2json/README.md

 ## Directory structure

 Discovery2json creates the root directory for all the JSON files as specified in the command-line arguments.
-It then creates `request.json` and `response.json` files for each method in nested subdirectories matching the endpoint paths.
-For example, for the `v2/people/updatePhotos` path in `people-pa`, it creates `{root-path}/v2/people/updatePhotos/request.json` and `{root-path}/v2/people/updatePhotos/response.json`.
+It then creates subdirectories expressing the endpoints found in the document as well as the HTTP methods they support, and `request.json` and `response.json` files within these documenting the request and response bodies for them.

+For example, `people-pa` features the `GET`, `POST` and `DELETE` methods for `/v2/people`.
+Hence, discovery2json generates `{root-path}/v2/people/POST/request.json`, `{root-path}/v2/people/POST/response.json`, etc.

+Note that currently URL parameters aren't supported, so `{root-path}/v2/people/GET/request.json` won't contain any information about the GET parameters that this endpoint expects. `request.json` only contains request body data.

 ## JSON format